Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 The *Blend* attribute represents the level of influence of the simulated mesh: a value of 0.0 makes the vertices follow the animated inputs, while a value of 1.0 makes the vertices follow the simulated inputs.

-To have a smooth transition from the simulated mesh to the animated mesh, smooth the painting in the areas near the the edges between the simulation and animation meshes.
+To have a smooth transition from the simulated mesh to the animated mesh, smooth the painting in the areas near the edges between the simulation and animation meshes.

 <figure>
   <img src="images/setup_skin_merge_2.png">